QUESTIONS AND ANSWERS ABOUT PROPERTY TAXES

 When can I claim special assessments?

-Answer: Most special assessments for drains, sewers, and roads, etc. may not be included as property taxes levied.
-You may include special assessments only if they are billed using a millage rate or are based on taxable value and are either levied in the entire taxing jurisdiction or they are used to provide police, fire or advanced life support services and are levied township-wide, except for all or a portion of a village.
-If you have any questions regarding your special assessments and whether they can be included as taxes levied on your homestead property tax credit claim please contact your local assessor's office.
+Most special assessments for drains, sewers, and roads, etc. may not be included as property taxes levied.
+You may include special assessments only if they are billed using a millage rate or are based on taxable value and are either levied in the entire taxing jurisdiction or they are used to provide police, fire or advanced life support services and are levied township-wide.
+If you have any questions regarding your special assessments and whether they can be included as taxes levied on your homestead property tax credit claim please contact our office.

 Following are some examples of special assessments: